Smoking prevalence in Aboriginal adults

 Aboriginal adults have a higher rate of smoking compared to the total NSW adult population.

 Quitting smoking is an important way to improve a person’s health.
-Quitting smoking at any time results in substantial health gains.
+Quitting smoking at any time results in substantial health gains.2

-Importantly, people who have been diagnosed with cancer can benefit from quitting.
-Evidence suggests that quitting at the time of a cancer diagnosis can:
+Importantly, people who have been diagnosed with cancer will benefit from quitting.
+Evidence suggests quitting at the time of a cancer diagnosis can:

 - improve a person’s response to treatment